Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 “… to regard Archbishop Lefebvre as some kind of ‘guru’ who had laid down a set of principles which had to be followed through thick and thin.”

-While any “appeal to Lefebvre” will be somewhat arbitrary, being based on a faulty method of attaining theological truth, the revisionist perspective and use of Lefebvre lacks even the rationale of appealing to his “mature thought,” and can only thrive in the absence of the actual words and deeds of the man himself.
+Of course, we must indeed follow, “through thick and thin”, whatever true principles expressed by the Archbishop – but we follow them because they are true, not because he set them down.
+The question “What would the Archbishop do?” is not a good means of discerning truth or the right course of action.
+While any “appeal to Lefebvre” will be somewhat arbitrary, being based on a faulty method of attaining theological truth, the revisionist use of Lefebvre lacks even the rationale of appealing to his “mature thought,” and can only thrive in the absence of the actual words and deeds of the man himself.

-Conclusion: Make more of Archbishop Lefebvre’s words available
+Making more of Archbishop Lefebvre’s words available

 Far more fruitful than speculation is to let the texts speak for themselves.
 By making them more widely available, we can establish certain clear and objective points, such as the following: